 Arthshila Art Studios

-To further the repertoire of Visual Arts, Takshila has set up the ‘Arthshila Art Studios’ in Parivartan—its integrated rural community development initiative at Narendrapur, Siwan in Bihar.
+To further the repertoire of Visual Arts, Takshila has set up the ‘Arthshila Art Studios’ at Parivartan—its integrated rural community development initiative at Narendrapur, Siwan in Bihar.

 Painting Studio